kihyoun/system/README.md

 However, all Services can individually be started/stopped with the `stop.sh`/`start.sh` Script inside each Folder for debugging and reconfiguration.

 ### Backup

+*Attention!: Backup is not part of the Architecture of the System, because the System itself is designed to be stateless!*.

+However, the Backup Script is designed to simply mirror all persistent Data into a specified location using rsync.
+This would include SSH Location as well.

 1. (optional) Shutdown the System:
 ```bash
 ./stop.sh